Settings

 Location Scope Use Case

-.claude/commands/ This project only Project conventions, deploy workflows
+.claude/skills/ This project only Project conventions, deploy workflows

-~/.claude/commands/ All projects Personal preferences, general tools
+~/.claude/skills/ All projects Personal preferences, reusable habits

 Project skills should be committed to your repo so the whole team benefits.
 Global skills are for personal workflow preferences.